36 Notable alumni of

 -

-Pasquale "Wally" Buono CM is the vice president of football operations, alternate governor and the former head coach of the BC Lions of the Canadian Football League (CFL), and one of the most successful head coaches in league history.
-He has spent 22 years as head coach of the Calgary Stampeders and the Lions, which is tied for the most seasons coached all-time.
+Pasquale "Wally" Buono CM is a Canadian ex-football coach currently working as the vice president of football operations, alternate governor and the former head coach of the BC Lions of the Canadian Football League (CFL), and one of the most successful head coaches in league history.
+He spent 22 years as head coach of the Calgary Stampeders and the Lions, which is tied for the most seasons coached all-time.
 On September 19, 2009, Buono became the CFL's all-time winningest coach when his Lions beat the Toronto Argonauts 23–17, giving him 232 regular-season victories, passing Don Matthews.
 He retired in 2011 with a CFL record 254 regular-season wins as head coach, to focus on duties as general manager for the Lions.
 In 2016, Buono came out of retirement to coach the Lions again through the 2018 season.
 In the final home game of the 2018 season, Buono was honored with the Bob Ackles Award as he was retiring from football with the most wins as a coach.

 -